gmlscripts/scripts/Computation/Strings/string_nato.md

 string_nato
 ===========

-Returns a given string as expressed by the Nato phonetic alphabet.
+Returns a given string as expressed by the NATO phonetic alphabet.
 Phonetic words will be separarted by spaces.
 Non-alphanumeric characters are removed.